DiscontinuedUpdate: Brooks Dyad 10

 The Cush Pod Configuration focuses on high levels of cushioning and flexibility.
 It’s an outsole/mid-sole design that encourages a smoother and more effective transition from the heel to the forefoot area.

-The BioMoGo DNA is a fusion of two mid-sole technologies that give a responsive ride.
+Like the shoe's latest model, the Dyad 10, it uses the BioMoGo DNA for its midsole.
+It is a fusion of two mid-sole technologies that give a responsive ride.
 This unit adapts to the cushioning needs of the runner by shaping itself to the actual curvature of the runner’s foot.
 It makes the platform more attuned to the comfort and preference of the wearer.

 Omega Flex Grooves allow the mid-sole to follow the natural movements of the foot.
 Though the Brooks Dyad 8 has a thick mid-sole, it doesn’t limit the flexibility of the foot.